Florence and Henry Bolton

 Henry Bolton was born in 1910 and grew up in Old Swan.
 In 1929 he joined the Liverpool Rifles.
 In 1936 the Liverpool Rifles were converted into an anti-aircraft searchlight unit as part of the preparations for war.
 In 1943 Henry was transferred to the Pioneer Corps and in 1944-1945 served in France, Holland and Germany.
 After the war he was an assistant electrician at the Clarence Dock Power Station.

-Florence, back row second from left, in the ATS during the war
+Florence, back row third from left, in the ATS during the war

 Florence remained in the ATS after the war, which was re-formed as the Women's Royal Army Corps, and was attached to 573 Anti-Aircraft Regiment in Liverpool.
 Florence and Henry were reunited when he joined the same Regiment in 1947 and the following year they married.